simonsobs/PSpipe/README.md

 SO power spectrum pipeline
 ----------------------------
 A framework for creating the power spectrum pipeline for the Simons Observatory.
-Documentation is still under development, but details about how to contribute can be found  in [CONTRIBUTING.md](CONTRIBUTING.md).
+Details about how to contribute can be found  in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Installation